jason-blake/grb_analysis/README.md

-# grb_analysis
+# grb190829A
-We want to reproduce results related to grb analysis for different types
+We want to re-produce results related to grb analysis for different types.